andrewbaxter/genemichaels/crates/genemichaels/readme.md

 - Alignments
 - Segments that change depending on whether their group is split or not (i.e. the `<break>` above which only breaks the line when the group is split, vs unconditional breaks)

-## Multi-threading
+## Skipping formatting

-By default Gene Michaels formats multiple files on all available cores, but this uses proportionally more memory.
-If you have a project with particularly large files you can restrict to a smaller number of cores in the configuration.
+Gene Michaels respects `#[rustfmt::skip]` attributes.

+You can also use `//# genem-skip` comments to skip formatting of the expression following.

 ## Comments